kevinchannon/wite/README.md

 ```c++
 #include <wite/core/make_vector.hpp>
 ```
-How much do you hate the aesthetic of having to declare a vector with it's default constructor and then immediately on the next line call `reserve` on it, before passing it to some algorithm, or something (which will typically be using `push_back`, or something, on the vector)?
+How much do you hate the aesthetic of having to declare a vector with its default constructor and then immediately on the next line call `reserve` on it, before passing it to some algorithm, or something (which will typically be using `push_back`, or something, on the vector)?
 I know I do:
 ```c++
 auto v = std::vector<int>{};
 v.reserve(1000);   // What an annoying extra line!